 A radiotherapy planning scan uses a CT scanner to produce cross-sectional images or 'slices' through the body using X-rays linked to a computer.
 The scans which are undertaken to plan your radiotherapy are solely aimed to give enough information to plan the radiotherapy accurately.
+These scans are not diagnostic and therefore do not give sufficient information to assess the status of your cancer or any other abnormalities.

-Our priority is to ensure these X-rays benefit yourself and assist the consultant when planning your treatment.
+Our priority is to ensure that these X-rays benefit you and assist the consultant when planning your treatment.
 Please ask if you have any concerns.